Appendix C: Practice and Training Tests

 For additional information about how to set up a practice test or training test session, visit the Online Practice Test Scoring Guides and Directions for Administration (DFAs) web page.

 It is highly recommended that all students access the training tests before taking a summative assessment.
 The training tests will be especially beneficial for those students who have not previously participated in online testing.
 Teachers are encouraged to conduct a group walk-through of a practice or training test with their students to promote familiarity with the testing format and basic test rules and to allow for free and open communication on the testing process and content (refer to the General Test Administration Information subsection).
-This walk-through of the practice and training tests provide opportunities for test administrators and test examiners to describe the limitations to the support they will be able to provide and the verbal interactions they can have with students during each live test session.
+This walk-through of the practice and training tests provides opportunities for test administrators and test examiners to describe the limitations to the support they will be able to provide and the verbal interactions they can have with students during each live test session.